-Gait training can be useful for people with any condition needing to re-learn proper ambulation to allow for functional performance.
+Gait training can be useful for people with any condition needing to re-learn proper ambulation to allow for functional performance and mobility.
 Common conditions include amputation, osteoarthritis, muscular dystrophy, cerebral palsy, stroke, Parkinson's disease, multiple sclerosis, brain/spinal cord injuries, post-surgical, sports injury, and low back pain.

 The provider should consider the contextual factors that affect a person's ability to participate in meaningful ADLs.
 Gait training and ambulation interventions should directly address functional mobility.
-Documentation must support the need for skilled services by a licensed professional in direct contact with one patient as opposed to just "walking the patient" or continue to treat until the patient can move to a lesser supportive assistive device.
+30 Documentation must support the need for skilled services by a licensed professional in direct contact with one patient as opposed to just "walking the patient", addressing endurance deficits alone, or continue to treat until the patient can move to a lesser supportive assistive device.